daroczig/CEU-R-prod/README.md

 Read the [rOpenSci Docker tutorial](https://ropenscilabs.github.io/r-docker-tutorial/) -- quiz next week!
 Think about why we might want to use Docker.

+## Home assignment

+The goal of this assignment is to confirm that you have a general understanding on how to build data pipelines using Amazon Web Services and R, and can actually implement a stream processing application (either running in almost real-time or batched/scheduled way) or R-based API in practice.

+### Tech setup

+To minimize the system administration and some of the already-covered engineering tasks for the students, the below pre-configured tools are provided as free options, but students can decide to build their own environment (on the top of or independently from these) and feel free to use any other tools:

+* `crypto` stream in the Ireland region of the central CEU AWS account with the real-time order data from the Binance cryptocurrency exchange on Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Neo (NEO), Binance Coin (BNB) and Tether (USDT) -- including the the attributes of each transaction as specified at https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md#trade-streams
+* `de3` Amazon Machine Image that you can use to spin up an EC2 node with RStudio Server, Shiny Server, Jenkins, Redis and Docker installed & pre-configured (use your AWS username and the password shared on Slack previously) along with the most often used R packages (including the ones we used for stream processing, eg `botor`, `AWR.Kinesis` and the `binancer` package)
+* `de3` EC2 IAM role with full access to Kinesis, Dynamodb, Cloudwatch and the `slack` token in the Parameter Store
+* `de3` security group with open ports for RStudio Server and Jenkins
+* lecture and seminar notes at https://github.com/daroczig/CEU-R-prod

+### Required output

+Make sure to clean-up your EC2 nodes, security groups, keys etc created in the past weeks, as left-over AWS resources [will contribute negative points to your final grade](#preparations)!
+E.g. the EC2 node you created on the first week should be terminated.

+* Minimal project (for grade up to "B"): schedule a Jenkins job that runs every hour and reads 250 messages from the `crypto` stream.
+The job should be configured to pull the R script at the start of the job either from a private or public git repo.
+The script should use the batch of data to

+    * Draw a barplot on the overall number of coins per symbol in the `#bots-final-project` Slack channel.
+    * Get the current symbol prices from the Binance API, and compute the overall price of the 250 transactions in USD and print to the console in Jenkins.
+Don't forget to take into account the `amount` metric of the transactions!

+* Alternative project #1 (for grade up to "A"): Create a stream processing application using the `AWR.Kinesis` R package's daemon + Redis.
+This is very similar to what we did on the last week, but instead of counting the number of transactions per symbol, it should be the cumulative sum of traded amounts (so you should always increase the value with the traded quantity):

+    * You should run your streaming app to process the Binance transactions, and update the values in Redis.
+    * No need to clear the cache in Redis.
+E.g. if a symbol was not included in a batch, don't update the related values in Redis.
+    * Create a Jenkins job that reads from Redis, and prints the overall value (in USD) of the transactions based on the coin prices reported by the Binance API at the time of the reporting.
+    * The streaming process needs to run while you are working on the HO, to get new values into Redis.
+    * Create at least two more additional charts that display a metric you find meaningful, and report in the "#bots-final-project" Slack channel.

+* Alternative project #2 (for grade up to "A"): Deploy an R-based API in ECS ( like we did on the last week) for analyzing the recent Binance transactions.
+The API should include at least 4 endpoints using different serializers, and the these endpoints should be other than the ones we covered in the class.
+At least one endpoint should have at least a few parameters.
+Create a Docker image, push to ECR, and deploy a service in ECS.

+### Delivery method

+* Create a PDF document that describes your solution and all the main steps involved with low level details: attach screenshots (includeing the URL nav bar and the date/time widget of your OS, so like full-screen and not area-picked screenshots) of your browser showing what you are doing in RStudio Server or eg Jenkins, make sure that the code you wrote is either visible on the screenshots, or included in the PDF.
+The minimal amount of screenshots are: EC2 creation, R code shown in your RStudio Server, Jenkins job config page, Jenkins job output, Slack channel notifications.
+* STOP the EC2 Instance you worked on, but don’t terminate it, so we can start it and check how it works.
+Note that your instance will be terminated by us after the end of the class.
+* Include the `instance_id` on the first page of the PDF, along with your name or student id.
+* Upload the PDF to Moodle.

+### Submission deadline

+Midnight (CET) on April 2, 2023.

 ## Getting help

 Contact Gergely Daroczi and Mihaly Orsos on the `ceu-bizanalytics` Slack channel